GSCube/netfire-assignment/README.md

 # What's next for the project?
+- As this was a test project I would consider to add some improvements for full production ready project.
 - For the sake of this test project I have used px for the dimensions of the components and the font-sizes, as it was the quickest way to get the project done.
 I would consider to use different for better accessibility and responsiveness.